University of Iowa student reported missing after going for jog, officials say

 Crews also tried searching with helicopters, but low cloud cover prevented them from getting the aircraft up, a spokesperson for the Poweshiek County Sheriff’s Office told the television station.

 The Poweshiek sheriff's office told the Des Moines Register no new information was available, but that the search continued Saturday.
-Anyone with information on Tibbits whereabouts is asked to call 641-623-5679.
+Anyone with information on Tibbetts whereabouts is asked to call 641-623-5679.